rik2803/aws-minitools/README.md

 ## `aws_unsubscribe_loggroups.bash`

-Remove the subscription from loggroups that match a string in a list of string.
+Remove the subscription from log groups that match a string in a list of string.

 ## `aws_delete_loggroups_older_than.bash`

-Remove CloudWatch loggroups with names matching a string and created more than the given number of seconds (defaults to 1 week) ago.
+Remove CloudWatch log groups with names matching a string and created more than the given number of seconds (defaults to 1 week) ago.

 ```